 You can also get thicker, more ornate frames from shops like {this one}.

 The way that the Samsung Frame TV works is that the “guts” of the TV are in a box that’s connected to the TV via a long, thin cord.
 It’s this box that has the electrical cord to plug in.
-In my case, the installers snaked the cord from behind where the TV would be to inside the cabinet to the right of our fireplace.
-Our cabinet didn’t originally have an electrical outlet inside of it, so I had an electrician install one inside the cabinet in prep for our TV installation.
+In my case, the installers snaked the cord from behind the TV to inside of the cabinet to the right of our fireplace.
+Our cabinet didn’t originally have an electrical outlet inside of it, so I had an electrician install one in preparation for our TV installation.
 This is what it now looks like inside our cabinet with the cord from the TV coming in from the left and the black TV box being plugged into the outlet in the back:

 Our fireplace wall looked like this right before hanging the TV (the black pieces are the TV mounts and in the middle is the white recessed box that they ran the cord through):